kaefers/travis/Readme.md

 #### ORF lengths limits
-Sets limits to the ORFs to be extracted in number of amino acids.
+Sets limits to the ORFs to be extracted in number of amino acids (AA).
 I suggest to not use anything below 20 AA.

 ```